 Here are some of the common money mistakes OFWs do, especially during the Christmas season.

 Just as you recall preparing coins back home for the carolers in the neighborhood to make an unannounced melody, you also become more susceptible to the excuse: buy Christmas gift because, well, you guessed it, it’s Christmas.
 It becomes easier to justify purchases because they were all taken from the “Christmas sale” shelf that offered huge discounts.

 All that budget planning goes out the door and before you realize it.

 You feel that it’s an obligation to give gifts to everyone

 Or for that matter, it’s a standard operating procedure give in to “pa burger ka naman diyan” requests or jokes, depending on who said it.
-Many OFWs possess this attitude that make others carry that sense of entitlement.
-Like tourists who are expected to bring pasalubong to folks, friends and colleagues, even if they did not ask for them, OFWs feel obligated to treat people back home because they are OFWs, earn dollars and earn more than anyone in the barangay.
+Many OFWs possess this attitude that makes others carry that sense of entitlement.
+Like tourists who are expected to bring pasalubong to folks, friends, and colleagues, even if they did not ask for them, OFWs feel obligated to treat people back home because they are OFWs, earn dollars and earn more than anyone in the barangay.

 Like the previous item, this habit easily breaks the budget and tend to paralyze the ability to salvage the meager savings you spent the whole year to gather.

 OFWs quickly turn to lending companies to lend money to finance their Christmas celebrations because they have firm belief their jobs will secure regular payments.
 Borrowing money to fund Christmas parties, gifts, and treats to the whole family is a short-lived, short-sighted way to enjoy Christmas.
 For a moment, you take pride as the party sponsor and make everyone experience a grand Christmas celebration.